czaarek99/sitoo/README.md

 #### product_repository.go

 Once the service is done with all of its work it will talk to the repository which is our database layer.
-The repositories will make all the queries to the database and return whatever data it received.
+The repository will make all the queries to the database and return whatever data it received.

 When we get a response from the repository it will propogate backwards through all the layers and the server will marshall it to json and respond to the client.

-### Advantes & Disadvantages
+### Advantages & Disadvantages

 The biggest advantage of this approach is that we could one day in the future decide that we want to use MongoDB as our database layer instead of MySQL.